sikkienl/nomp/README.md

     "symbol": "NBY",
     "algorithm": "scrypt",

+    // Coinbase value is what is added to a block when it is mined, set this to your pool name so
+    // explorers can see which pool mined a particular block.
+    "coinbase": "Neobytes",
     /* Magic value only required for setting up p2p block notifications.
 It is found in the daemon source code as the pchMessageStart variable.
        For example, neobytes mainnet magic: https://github.com/neobytes-project/neobytes/blob/v0.12.2.x/src/chainparams.cpp#L118